-Several months ago I wrote an article called "10 Rules for Brilliant Women" at The Huffington Post.
+Early in my writing career, I wrote an article called "10 Rules for Brilliant Women" at The Huffington Post.

 The article took just a few minutes to write, but it was years in the making-years of watching my brilliant women friends, colleagues and coaching clients struggle to share their voices fully in the world-to own their brilliance.
 And of course, it was informed by years of being in that struggle myself.